polaris-slo-cloud/polaris-slo-framework/docs/features/cli.md

 # Polaris-CLI

-## Grafana Dashboard Generation
+## Metrics Dashboard Generation

-The CLI provides means to generate Grafana dashboards from scratch that display relevant metrics.
+The CLI provides means to generate metrics dashboards from scratch that display relevant metrics.
 In the current state, a static metric is used but can be displayed in different panel types (i.e., gauge).
+Further, the current implementation is configured to work with Grafana but we work on modularizing the internals to allow support for other implementations/dashboards.

 Future versions of this feature will be able to extract relevant metrics from deployed SLOMappings.